muellermax/Covid-19-Chile-Dashboard/README.md

 * Furthermore, the Chilean government provides daily [updated data also on a district level](https://github.com/MinCiencia/Datos-COVID19/).

 ### More ideas:
+* Include daily tests in Chile, following the information provided here: https://github.com/MinCiencia/Datos-COVID19/blob/master/output/producto7/PCR.csv
 * Single number with plotly to show the total confirmed cases/deaths: https://plotly.com/python/indicator/
 * Plots indicating the confirmed cases/deaths per 100,000 inhabitants

+### Files
+The folder mayapp contains the following the following files:
+* __init__: Imports flask and initiates app
+* routes.py: calls return_figures() from /wrangling_scripts/wrangle_data.py and sends JSON files to front-end

+The folder wrangling_scripts contains the following files:
+* wrangle_data.py: Loads data from CSSE and defines to functions: get information for one single_country and about the daily_increase.
+Then, in return_figures the four plotly plots are prepared.

 ### Further information to Covid-19 in Chile